pusher/pusher-http-php/README.md

 This library depends on PHP modules for cURL and JSON.
 See [cURL module installation instructions](http://php.net/manual/en/curl.installation.php) and [JSON module installation instructions](http://php.net/manual/en/json.installation.php).

+## Laravel integration

+Laravel version 5.3 and above has built-in support for Pusher Channels as a Broadcasting backend.
+See the [official documentation](https://laravel.com/docs/master/broadcasting) for more information.

 ## PHP support

 We support the versions of PHP that have "Security Support" in https://php.net/supported-versions.php.